ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.echarts/README.md

     compressionLevel: 3,            // Compression level of PNG
     filters: 8,                     // Filters of PNG (Bit combination https://github.com/Automattic/node-canvas/blob/master/types/index.d.ts#L10)

-    fileOnDisk: '',                 // Path on disk to save the file
+    fileOnDisk: '',                 // Path on disk to save the file.
-    fileName: '',                   // Path in ioBroker DB to save the files on 'echarts.0', }, result => {
+    fileName: '',                   // Path in ioBroker DB to save the files on 'echarts.0'.
+E.g. if your set "chart.svg", so you can access your picture via http(s)://ip:8082/echarts.0/chart.png
+}, result => {
     if (result.error) {
         console.error(result.error);